inmation/WebStudio-docs/GettingStarted/README.md

 },
 ```

-I know... this is a lot af transformation to convert from "2021-07-28T12:29:39.100Z" to "2021-07-28 13:29:39", and to be honest, it's not really that important to understand it all right now.
+I know... this is a lot of transformation to convert from "2021-07-28T12:29:39.100Z" to "2021-07-28 13:29:39", and to be honest, it's not really that important to understand it all right now.
 If you are curious though, here is a quick rundown of what is going on in the `aggregateOne` section of this transformation:

 * We start by taking the ISO Date string received as input and convert it to a new field of type *Date*, adding it to the message in a field called `date`.
     * The `$dateFromString` function is used to parse the incoming string.
 It takes a `dateString` input parameter and an optional `timezone` (set to +1hr in this case).